Young module multiplicities and classifying the indecomposable Young permutation modules: Some reductions for -Kostka numbers

-Thus, provided one knows the $p$-Kostka numbers corresponding to projective Young modules for all partitions of degree less than $r$, then the Brauer Morphism and the Brou{\'e} correspondence is sufficient to determine the non-projective $p$-Kostka numbers in degree $r$. \begin{remark} In fact, Erdmann (\cite[Proposition 1]{ErdmannYoung}) describes $M^\lambda(P)$ explicitly as the direct sum where the sum is over all refinements $\gamma=\gamma^{(0)}\bullet\dots\bullet\gamma^{(s)}$ of $\beta$ where $\gamma^{(i)}$ is an improper partition of $\beta_{i+1}$ for each $i$, and where $\sum_{i=0}^s\gamma^{(i)}p^i=\lambda$.
+Thus, provided one knows the $p$-Kostka numbers corresponding to projective Young modules for all partitions of degree less than $r$, then the Brauer construction and the Brou{\'e} correspondence is sufficient to determine the non-projective $p$-Kostka numbers in degree $r$. \begin{remark} In fact, Erdmann (\cite[Proposition 1]{ErdmannYoung}) describes $M^\lambda(P)$ explicitly as the direct sum where the sum is over all refinements $\gamma=\gamma^{(0)}\bullet\dots\bullet\gamma^{(s)}$ of $\beta$ where $\gamma^{(i)}$ is a composition of $r_{i}$ for each $i$, and where $\sum_{i=0}^s\gamma^{(i)}p^i=\lambda$.
 Substituting this expression into (\ref{eqn:decompMY}), one obtains the Klyachko multiplicity formula.
-Whilst this seems to imply that many of the results in this section can be proved using the Klyachko formula (for example this is certainly the case for Theorem \ref{thm:multbyp}) it seems to be easier to work with the Brauer construction in many cases. \end{remark}
+It follows that many of the results proved in this section can be proved in a similar way using the Klyachko formula, or by considering weight spaces for simple modules for the Schur algebra and the Steinberg Tensor Product Theorem (see the proof of the Klyachko formula in \cite{MartinSchurAlgebras}).
+In fact, it is possible to rephrase nearly all the proofs of this section into this language.
+However, in some cases, we find it simplifies certain aspects of the combinatorics to work with the Brauer construction, and we prove these results using only the representation theory of the symmetric groups. \end{remark}

 The object of this is to provide a method for calculating $p$-Kostka numbers.
 An example will be illuminating.
 Recall that every integer $r$ has a $p$-adic expansion, and we write this as $r=\sum_{i=0}^\infty \lfloor r\rfloor_i p^i$.